Thomas Hepburn: Conflict

 Hepburn then quickly had to involve his union in further industrial action in 1832 to ensure that unionised workers were given employment as pit owners threatened to cease employment of them.
 This strike was more bitter than the previous one, and despite Hepburn's best efforts to ensure that all action was peaceful, violence broke out on a number of occasions, such as at Friar's Goose, where unionised lead miners attacked non-unionised miners from Cumberland who had been brought in to replace them.
 In another action a South Shields magistrate, Nicholas Fairless was beaten so badly by a striking miner that he died from his wounds.
 A miner, William Jobling became one of the last men in Britain to be gibbeted for this, although not guilty of the murder.
 Elsewhere a miner Cuthbert Skipsey was shot by a police constable during a disorder.

 This strike withered and the union crumbled as the miners realised the necessity of employment and a wage to live was greater than the principle of trade union solidarity.
 The strike leaders were scapegoated by the authorities, and Thomas Hepburn became unable to secure employment as a miner thereafter, being banned from the coalfield.

 Thereafter he attempted to sell tea at the mines to make a living, but in this venture he was largely unsuccessful.

 Destitute, he was eventually re-employed at a colliery, at Felling, on the grounds that he did not get involved in trade union activity.
 He did not re-engage in any union activity but remained active in radical political circles.
 During 1838-39 he worked on behalf of the Chartists.
 He continued to work at Felling until retiring due to ill health in 1859.

 Death

 He continued to live in the area until the last few months of his life, when he moved to live with his son-in-law in Newcastle.
 He died on 9 December 1864, aged 69, after a career spanning 56 years and a retirement of just five years.

 Buried at Heworth Churchyard, there stands a headstone with a testimony to his trade union activity.
-Thomas Hepburn Community Academy in Felling is named in his honour.
+Thomas Hepburn Community Academy in Felling was named in his honour.